NEXT ELECTIONS: 2019

-This is an election year for the Nova Scotia Barristers’ Society; the last one was in 2015.
-Lawyers and other members have an opportunity to nominate and vote for those who will lead the Society during the 2017-2019 term, and provide policy direction on issues that govern the Society as the public interest regulator of the legal profession.
+Lawyers and other members had an opportunity to nominate and vote for those who are now leading the Society during the 2017-2019 term, and providing policy direction on issues that govern the Society as the public interest regulator of the legal profession.

-By the February 15 deadline, two candidates were nominated in Cape Breton and Central Districts and one candidate in Southwestern District, so elections will not be required in those districts.
-The following nominees (all incumbents) are therefore acclaimed as Council members for the 2017-2019 term:
+By the February 15 deadline, two candidates were nominated in Cape Breton and Central Districts and one candidate in Southwestern District, so elections were not required in those districts.
+The following nominees (all incumbents) were therefore acclaimed as Council members for the 2017-2019 term:

 Cape Breton District

 Shane Russell (Note: This seat was initially held by the Hon.
 Judge McGrath until her appointment to the Nova Scotia Provincial and Family Courts on Sept.
 19. 2017.
 Mr. Russell was acclaimed on Oct.
 20, 2017.)

 Ellen R. Burke

 Andrew S. Nickerson QC

 David Hirtle (acclaimed in July 2017)

 Three Members at Large were elected on April 24, 2017, following the Halifax District Election.
 All lawyers and non-practising members are eligible to run and vote for these positions.

 - experience in the particular areas of focus in Council’s Strategic Plan;